Low-energy modified gravity signatures on the large-scale structures: Background evolution in the two scenarios

 \subsection{Scenario II}

 For the FRW background, the field equations (\ref{eq:fRfieldeq}) lead to

-As mentioned above, due to the sparsity of the PATHEON data beyond the redshift of $1.2$~\cite{2017-Scolnic.etal-ApJ}, we assume that beyond the redshift of $1.2$ the Universe can be described by {GR with cosmological constant} with dominant contribution from the pressureless matter $\bar{\rho}(z)$.
+As mentioned above, due to the sparsity of the PANTHEON data beyond the redshift of $1.2$~\cite{2017-Scolnic.etal-ApJ}, we assume that beyond the redshift of $1.2$ the Universe can be described by {GR with cosmological constant} with dominant contribution from the pressureless matter $\bar{\rho}(z)$.
 In other words, the modifications to gravity {begin to} dominate the evolution of the Universe around $z \sim 1.2$.
 In order to obtain the evolution of $F(z)$ as a function of $z$ in the above equation, we use the following initial conditions:

 We would like to mention the following points regarding the initial conditions: First, the analysis is independent of the choice of the initial value of $z$.
 Our choice of the initial value of $z$ is linked to the data set.
 Second, the condition ${F}(1.2) = 1$ implies that at $z = 1.2$, the gravity is described by General Relativity.
 The condition ${dF}(z = 1.2)/dz = 10^{-5}$ provides the initial choice of the rate of change of $F$.
-As we will show below the results do not depend on the choice of this initial condition.
+For the above initial conditions, 6400 late-time expansion history realizations constructed by Shafieloo et al~\cite{2018-Shafieloo.etal-PRD} gives the evolution of $h(z)$ and, evolution of $\overline{\rho}$ is given by Eq.(\ref{eq:rhosol}).
+Using these quantities , we obtain $F(z)$ as a function of $z$ using the mid-point discretization (\ref{eq:centaldiff2}) in Eq. (\ref{eq:FRequation}).

-For the above initial conditions, 6400 late-time expansion history realizations constructed by Shafieloo et al~\cite{2018-Shafieloo.etal-PRD} gives the evolution of $H(z)$ and, from scenario I, we obtain the corresponding $\bar{\rho}(z)$.
-Using these the mid-point discretization scheme in Eq. (\ref{eq:FRequation}), we obtain $F(z)$ as a function of $z$.
-Figure (\ref{fig:F_evo}) contains the evolution of $F(z)$ for all the 6400 realizations.
+Evolution of $F(z)$ corresponding to the 6400 realizations of the expansion history of the universe lies with in the dashed lines in the left panel of Fig.(\ref{fig:F_evo}).
+Blue lines in both panels represent the evolution of $F$ corresponding to the datasets which satisfy the condition $F'(z)>0$ for all values of $z$.
+This condition is imposed to avoid any singularities in the evolution equations of scalar metric perturbations.
+For $\Omega_m = 0.3158$, there are 4 such datasets.
+In the following sections, we consider only these datasets for the analysis. {The number of data-sets that satisfy this condition depends on the value of $\Omega_m$ and the initial value of $dF/dz$}